What convertible roof cleaner do you use?

 The detergent we actually use

-We buy a concentrated detergent in 25-litre drums and dilute it down to the strength needed.
-We won't name the brand because it is a trade product, sold in bulk only.
-The supplier isn't hiding a Car Care Cabal secret - they just don't deal with retail customers.
+We buy a concentrated detergent in 25-litre drums and dilute it down to the strength a given job needs.
+We won't name the brand, and not for any cloak-and-dagger reason: it is a trade product sold in bulk only, the supplier doesn't deal with retail customers, and naming it would just send people chasing a drum they can't buy and wouldn't want stored in a domestic garage.
 If you do work out what it is, please don't ring them.

 It is a general-purpose detergent.
 The only trick is that we mix it slightly stronger for soft tops than we would for seats or carpets.
-Cabriolet hoods are made from a tougher synthetic fabric and take a stronger soap, but not so strong that it burns rubbers and trim.
+Cabriolet hoods are made from a tougher synthetic fabric and take a stronger soap, but not so strong that it attacks the rubbers and trim around the roof line.

 The DIY alternative: Renovo Fabric Soft Top Cleaner

-In the past we used Renovo's Fabric Soft Top Cleaner.
-We got through a lot of Renovo's range - they are soft-top specialists and the bottles are generously sized, so the value is good.
-Their cleaner is probably better than the trade detergent we use now, and for a home user it is the product we would point to first.
+For a home user, the product we'd point to first is Renovo's Fabric Soft Top Cleaner.
+We used to get through a lot of Renovo's range: they are soft-top specialists, the bottles are generously sized, and the value works out well.
+Honestly, their cleaner is probably better than the trade detergent we use now -- it's formulated for exactly this job, where ours is a general-purpose drum we happen to dilute for hoods.

 The real "secret": agitation

 Our secret to cleaning convertible roofs is no secret at all.
-We rely on very fit, strong young men with plenty of elbow grease.
+We rely on elbow grease and a pair of fit young arms behind a brush.